 - Change control (with reviews before code is promoted to the next environment)

 - Governance committee with representation from business, technical, data teams

-- Clear articulation of how the data preparation tools will be used and controlled
+- Clear articulation of how the tools will be used and controlled

-- Data Architecture, Design, Dictionary well defined and documented (including data preparation transformation rules) to help achieve consistent results
+- Well-defined and documented data architecture, design, and dictionary (including data preparation transformation rules) to help achieve consistent results

 - Leveraging the audit and governance capabilities of the data preparation tool

 With the power and reduced dependence on others comes the responsibility to use this type of tool wisely.
-A data preparation tool in the wrong hands, lacking governance could create more trouble with the data than the business benefits provided.
+A data preparation tool in the wrong hands and lacking governance could create more trouble with the data than the business benefits provided.